 Security Interest in the Pledged Revenues.
 The Corporation grants to the Trustee a security interest in the Pledged Revenues in order to secure payment of the principal of and the interest on the Bonds.
 The Corporation agrees that in the event of a Default under the Loan Agreement and acceleration of payment of the Bonds by the Trustee pursuant to the Indenture, the Trustee may foreclose its security interest in the Pledged Revenues and cause the Corporation to pay any Pledged Revenues directly to the Trustee and use any proceeds therefrom for payment of the principal of and interest on the Bonds irrespective of any other remedies exercised by the Issuer or the Trustee.
 The security interest in the Pledged Revenues shall remain in effect until the Corporation shall have satisfied its obligations under the Loan Agreement, at which time the Issuer will cause the execution and delivery to the Corporation of such documents as shall be necessary to effect or evidence the termination of such security interest.
-Notwithstanding the security interest in the Pledged Revenues granted in the Loan Agreement, the Corporation shall have the rights, so long as it is not in Default under the Loan Agreement, to use Pledged Revenues for any proper corporate purpose to the extent not prohibited or restricted by the terms of the Loan Agreement.
+Notwithstanding the security interest in the Pledged Revenues granted in the Loan Agreement, to use Pledged Revenues for any proper corporate purpose to the extent not prohibited or restricted by the terms of the Loan Agreement.